The Skilled Immigration Act of Germany has marked its first anniversary, on the

 What is the Skilled Immigration Act?

-The Skilled Immigration Act is also known as Fachkräfte-Einwanderungsgesetz in German.
+The Skilled Immigration Act is known as Fachkräfte-Einwanderungsgesetz in German.
 It is a law that expands the framework that regulates non-EU workers in Germany.
 It impacts skilled workers and those who have undergone vocational training.

 It came into force in March 2020 to ease immigration and employment for skilled foreign nationals.